Solid-State NMR Experiment

 NOTE 2

 Even if your sample tube has been previously measured, it must still be tested in the benchtop spinner to confirm its stability at a speed that is 2,000 Hz higher than its intended working speed.
 This is because handling the tube might have disturbed its internal packing.
-Please follow the guidelines in the last section of the sample preparation protocol, but you don't need to wait 5 minutes between each speed increment.
+Please follow the guidelines in the last section of the sample preparation protocol, but you don't have to let it spin for 5 minutes after each speed increment.

 NOTE 3